hsv-dot-beer/hsvdotbeer/README.md

 ## Running without Docker

-Say you don't want to use Docker (or can't if you'd rather not kill VirtualBox).
+Say you don't want to use Docker.
 Don't worry, here's what you need to get started:

 ```bash
 pipenv install --dev